 This one may be obvious, but you can also preserve your fresh herbs in lard.
 Preserving fresh herbs in lard is a fantastic way to capture their flavors and aromas for later use.

-Herb-infused lard can be used as a cooking fat, drizzled over roasted vegetables, or spread on bread for a fragrant treat.
-It can even be used as a unique salad dressing.
+Use herb-infused lard as a versatile cooking fat, drizzle it over roasted vegetables, or spread it on bread for a flavorful treat.
+You can even transform it into a distinctive salad dressing.

 Once again, creating this delightful treat is super simple.
 Ensure you completely submerge the herbs in hot lard before storing them in a cool space for later.
 When ready to use the stored herbs, submerge the container in hot water to melt the lard and enjoy the tasty treat inside.